The Definitive Wii Trimming Guide

 GameCube memory cards

-5v is not required, as it is only used for specific peripherals such as the GameCube microphone.
+5v is not strictly required, as it is only used for specific peripherals such as the GameCube microphone.

 MX chip and Reset Button

 The MX chip serves various functions on the Wii, however by eliminating the disc drive and using custom regulators, only two of its functions remain relevant: GameCube font data and Real Time Clock (RTC).
+While modern softmodding solutions have removed the need for the font data, there is presently no solution available for restoring RTC functionality aside from relocating the MX chip.

 Note: To activate the reset button function, temporarily connect the pin marked "Reset" to GND.

-Note: It is CRITICAL that the 6 data wires are as short as possible.
+It is CRITICAL that the 6 data wires are as short as possible.

 Postface